ViktorDevOpsCourse/CodersInControl/ADR.md

 - Centralized storage of Helm charts in the Helm OCI Registry streamlines versioning and deployment processes.
 - Helm charts in the registry enhance reproducibility and stability in deploying applications across different environments.

-## ADR 5: Utilization of Slack for User Interaction and Feedback
+## ADR 5: Using of Slack for User Interaction and Feedback

 ### Context